Bibliomancy: Method

-Because book owners frequently have favorite passages that the books open themselves to, some practitioners use dice or another randomiser to choose the page to be opened.
-This practice was formalized by the use of coins or yarrow stalks in consulting the I Ching.
-Tarot divination can also be considered a form of bibliomancy, with the main difference that the cards (pages) are unbound.
-Another way around this is to cut the page with something like a razor.
+In Iran, bibliomancy using The Divān of Hafez is the most popular for this kind of divination, but by no means the only kind.
+The Quran, as well as the Mathnawī of Rumi may also be used.
+Fāl-e Ḥafez may be used for one or more persons.

 There is a prevalent practice among certain, particularly messianic, members of Chabad-Lubavitch Chasidic movement to use the Igrot Kodesh, a thirty-volume collection of letters written by their leader Menachem Mendel Schneerson for guidance.

 Another variant requires the selection of a random book from a library before selecting the random passage from that book.
 This also holds if a book has fallen down from a shelf on its own.
 English poet Robert Browning used this method to ask about the fate of his attraction to Elizabeth Barrett (later known as Elizabeth Barrett Browning).
 He was at first disappointed to choose the book Cerutti's Italian Grammar, but on randomly opening it his eyes fell on the following sentence: "if we love in the other world as we do in this, I shall love thee to eternity" (which was a translation exercise).